sonnylazuardi/sonnylazuardi/README.md

 ### Hi there 👋  I'm Sonny

-I'm a ux engineer [@Grab](https://grab.com) working on design plugins, prototypes and apps to make designers work easier and to experiment what's possible between design and code.
+I'm a ux engineer [@Grab](https://grab.com) working on design plugins, prototypes and apps to make designers work easier and to experiment what's possible with design and code.

 In the weekend, I worked on the side projects and open sourced it @github.
 Check out some projects below 👇